dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1359: Marijuana offers medical benefits compared to legal substances.
+### T1359: Marijuana is less harmful than other legal substances and has medical benefits.

 |Support|
 |---|